List of castles in China

-This is a list of castle in China.
-As feudalism in China had been largely superseded by centralised nation states since the Qin Dynasty from 221 BC, most Chinese castles were not intended as residences of the nobility, but are more properly described as either fortresses or fortified vernacular and religious structures.
+This is a list of castles in China.
+As feudalism in China had been largely superseded by centralised nation states since the Qin dynasty from 221 BC, most Chinese castles were not intended as residences of the nobility, but are more properly described as either fortresses or fortified vernacular and religious structures.
 These can include fortified communal residences, private fortified residences of large landowning families, military purposed fortresses, and fortified religious architecture, especially in Tibetan regions (Dzongs).
 As such, the list can be broadly classified into these few categories.

 True feudal castle

 Surviving true feudal castles are built by Tusi, the hereditary leaders of self-governing ethnic minorities groups in Southwestern China during the Ming dynasty.
 Most Tusi rules are abolished by mid Qing dynasty.
 Three Tusi Sites were recognized by the UNESCO as World Heritage Sites in 2015.